 Our trek begins with a one-hour walk to the famed Sun Gate (Inti Punku), an exclusive privilege for Inca Trail trekkers.
 By 6:30 a.m., we’ll witness the sunrise over Machu Picchu, a breathtaking sight that is truly unforgettable.
 Be sure to capture these precious moments on camera as you take in the magic of the first glimpse of the citadel.

-From the Sun Gate, we’ll descend for approximately 40 minutes to reach the magnificent Machu Picchu citadel.
+From the Sun Gate, we descend for approximately 40 minutes to reach the magnificent Machu Picchu citadel.
 Here, you’ll have the chance to take iconic, postcard-worthy photographs.
-Accompanied by our expert guide, we’ll dive into a detailed three-hour tour of the site, exploring its most important structures and uncovering the history, significance, and mysteries of this ancient Inca city.
+Accompanied by our expert guide, we’ll dive into a detailed two-hour tour of the site following the Circuit N 3, exploring its most important structures and uncovering the history, significance, and mysteries of this ancient Inca city.

 After the guided tour, you may choose to conclude your visit or, if you have booked tickets in advance, journey into the Huayna Picchu hike.
 This challenging but rewarding ascent takes around two hours (including the return), offering spectacular views and a unique perspective of the citadel.
 Please note that Huayna Picchu tickets are limited and must be secured at the time of reservation.